reshleman/prework/part_1.md

 Make sure “Initialize this respository with a README” is unchecked and click “Create repository”

-![GitHub Create Repository][github_create_repository]

-You’ll need to open “Terminal.app” on OSX or “Command Prompt” on Windows to perform the following steps.
+You’ll need to open “Terminal.app” on OSX or “Terminal” on Ubuntu to perform the following steps.
 It is suggested you perform these steps in a specific directory.
 In your terminal, run: